armand-colin/storaje/README.md

 ```
 Destroys the observers, making it unable to get changes and cleaning all the binded callbacks.

 You can register to single objects using `store.observe`.
 This method takes either an id or a query as a parameter.
-The value of this observer will either be an object of `null`.
+The value of this observer will either be an object or `null`.

 ```ts
 const observer = store.observe("some-id")